x-square/data_analytics/24-01-advanced-data-analytics.md

 Data professionals at Google developed PACE as a flexible model.
 Through PACE, you will identify areas of action and contexts for when they will need to be considered.
 All in all, PACE offers professionals a customizable scaffold that can support their efforts while working through every stage of a data project.

+> [!TIP]
-> [!TIP] Data science projects typically take anywhere from 1 to 6 months
+> Data science projects typically take anywhere from 1 to 6 months:
 >
 > **Plan A**
 >